Iperez29/Portfolio/README.md

 - Worked with the Gawad Lab and a partner to develop a research poster on clonal hematopoesis and mutated XAF1 and TP53 alleles in a Brazilian family.

  <img src="./IMG_6413.jpg" style="width:80%; margin:auto; display:block">

+### Work Experience

+**Nanny - 2020 - 2022**
+- Regularly cared for four children aged 2-14 to support working parents.
+- Attended their sporting events, took them to practices, oversaw them on vacations, and made them healthy snacks.
+- Helped the children with homework during the school year and prepared them for the new school year by spending additional hours over the summer working with them on anticipated curriculum.
+- Raised the grades of one and taught another to read.

+**Aced It!
+Tutoring - 2020 - 2021**
+- Founded company, Aced It!
+Tutoring, during COVID-19 pandemic and hired five subject-specific tutors who engaged with students virtually daily.
+- Built a website, billed clients, donated school supplies to local Lutheran church, and raised the grades of thirteen diverse students.
+- Mentored special needs pupils with autism, ADHD, and behavioral issues.